QuantEcon/lecture-source-py/source/rst/samuelson.rst

     def y_nonstochastic(y_0=100, y_1=80, α=.92, β=.5, γ=10, n=80):

-        """Takes values of parameters and computes roots of characteristic polynomial.
+        """Takes values of parameters and computes the roots of characteristic polynomial.
            It tells whether they are real or complex and whether they are less than unity in absolute value.
            It also computes a simulation of length n starting from the two given initial conditions for national income"""